caring responsibilities mean that your finances are hit. The benefits system is

 information and support can make a huge difference.

 The key benefits for carers are below.
-Click on each heading for a more detailed leaflet provided by Carers UK.
 At the bottom of this page there are links to other organisations who can offer help and advice.

 older people who may need extra help to stay independent at home, due to an